Menu

 Asking for Your Support

 I am pleased to submit my candidacy for the position of Secretary of the association and would appreciate your support.
 Prior to relocating to Akumal, I gained extensive managerial experience as a business owner and served as Director of Sales and Marketing for both the Philadelphia Zoo and the New Jersey State Aquarium.
-During my eight-year tenure as President of the Vecinos Association, we completed significant projects including the paved road system from the Pluma to Yalku with solar lighting and topes, the construction of the community center, fostering productive partnerships with three consecutive mayors of Tulum and their administrations, and securing the deployment of the Guardia Nacional unit in North Akumal, thereby greatly enhancing our community’s safety.
+During my eight-year tenure as President of the Vecinos Association, we had open board meetings and doubled our membership.
+We completed significant projects including completing the paved road system from the Pluma to Yalku Lagoon, installing safety topes, and solar streetlights.
+Building the community center and securing the deployment of the Guardia Nacional unit in North Akumal, thereby greatly enhancing our community’s safety.
+One of our greatest achievements was the fostering of productive partnerships with three consecutive mayors of Tulum and their administrations.

-Following my presidency, I have remained actively involved by serving as the local bank contact with Kapital, working closely with our President and Treasurer to provide daily and monthly financial reports regarding deposits and expenditures.
-My responsibility is to ensure that all officers have timely access to accurate financial information.
-I am deeply committed to our community and the associations that serve it, and am prepared to bring my experience and dedication to the role of Secretary.
+Following my presidency, I have remained actively involved by serving as the Titular of our local bank account with Kapital, working closely with our President Scott Brown and Treasurer Neil Canter to provide daily banking services.
+My responsibility is to ensure that all officers have timely access to accurate information reports as they need.
+I am deeply committed to our community and the associations that serves it and am prepared to bring my experience and dedication to the role of Secretary.
 With your support, I will continue striving to advance the association’s mission and success.

 Liane Perry